DWI Definition and Implications for 2024

-The DWI meaning applies to drivers caught behind the wheel with a blood alcohol content (BAC) level of .08% (.05% in Utah).
-You will lose your driver's license and face various criminal charges depending on the laws in your state.
-Your auto insurance rates will go up with a DWI charge on your record.
+What is a DWI?
+A DWI applies to drivers caught behind the wheel with a blood alcohol content (BAC) level of .08% (.05% in Utah).
+Following a DWI, you might lose your driver's license and face criminal charges depending on the laws in your state.
+Your auto insurance rates will also increase with a DWI charge on your record.

 Free Car Insurance Comparison